nextcloud/documentation/developer_manual/basics/events.rst

 .. versionadded:: 20

 Emitted before the rendering step of each TemplateResponse.
-The event holds a flag that specifies if an user is logged in.
+The event holds a flag that specifies if a user is logged in.

 ``\OCP\Authentication\Events\LoginFailedEvent``
 ***********************************************